mx-car/tuw_rccar/README.md

 export ARDUINO_ROOT=$HOME/opt/arduino     # to arduino 1.7.8
 export VEHICLE_TYPE=1                     # 1 for race car 2 for crawler
-export RCCAR_DIR=$HOME/projects/rccar     # your project root with ros workspaces source $RCCAR_DIR/ws01/devel/setup.bash   # to source your workspace
+export RCCAR_DIR=$HOME/projects/rccar     # your project root with ros workspaces source $RCCAR_DIR/ws02/devel/setup.bash   # to source your workspace
 ```
 #### ROS Installation:
-  A full manual on how to install ROS Kinetic on the device can be found at the [ROS Tutorial](http://wiki.ros.org/kinetic/Installation/Ubuntu) (last accessed: 08.05.2017)
+A full manual on how to install ROS Kinetic on the device can be found at the [ROS Tutorial](http://wiki.ros.org/kinetic/Installation/Ubuntu).
-  Make sure u set up your Workspace properly.
-#### ROS Setup:
+#### ROS Nodes:
-- Install the ROS Realsense-Package and the ROS Joy-Package:
+- Addidinal pkgs needed
 ```
-sudo apt-get install ros-kinetic-realsense-camera sudo apt-get install ros-kinetic-joy
+sudo apt-get install ros-kinetic-joy
 ```
-- Additionally you need to install the following Packages from the TUW_Robotics GitHub page (in this package):
+- Additionally you need to install the following Packages from the tuw-robotics GitHub page:
-    - tuw_geometry
-    - tuw_teleop
-    - tuw_msgs
-    - tuw_arduino_ros
-        - tuw_rccar,
-        - tuw_arduino_ros,
-        - tuw_arduino_bridge

 ```
 mkdir -p $RCCAR_DIR/ws01/src
 cd $RCCAR_DIR/ws01/src